-The licensee is expected to coordinate media releases with the Regulator prior to release to allow for consistency and accuracy of information.
-Information is communicated through written news releases, news conferences, website updates, social media and any other effective means the licensee chooses to use.
-The licensee should identify a spokesperson to carry out this role and to interact with the Regulator (i.e. AER) and other applicable government agencies.
+The licensee is expected to coordinate media releases with the regulators prior to release to allow for consistency and accuracy of information.
+Information is communicated through written news releases, news conferences, and any other effective means the licensee chooses to use.
+The licensee should identify a spokesperson to carry out this role and to interact with the regulators and other applicable government agencies.